JefkoStudio/conversation/README.md

 # Conversation

-A module for using Mermaid.js flowcharts to outline and navigate a conversation.
+A module to progammatically and modularly navigate a conversation from a UML flowchart.

 ## Definitions